 Why Don’t Spreadsheets Work?

 Data is a valuable asset to any business - it is a part of various roles across the business, including market research, HR, internal sales, and more.
-However, many companies still use outdated tools such as spreadsheets to communicate and visualize that data.
+However, many companies still need to improve their tools, such as spreadsheets, to communicate and visualize that data.
 According to a report from the Aberdeen Group, more than 89% of companies use spreadsheets daily.

-Though spreadsheets are excellent tools, they aren’t effective conduits for data communication, visualization, and security measures.
+Though spreadsheets are excellent tools, they aren’t perfect for data communication, visualization, and security measures.

 Spreadsheets are inefficient and can expose your business to various security risks.
 They’re modular, incredibly slow, highly expensive, and unable to detect vulnerabilities that cyber criminals and hackers leverage.